swiftlang/swift-evolution/proposals/nnnn-actors.md

 ## Revision history

 * Changes in the second pitch:
+  * Added a discussion of the tradeoffs with actor reentrancy and deadlocks, with various examples, and two important changes:
+    - Actors are non-reentrant by default, and
+    - A new attribute `@reentrant` has been added to enable reentrancy in a given function.
   * Removed global actors; they will be part of a separate document.
   * Separated out the discussion of data races for reference types.
   * Allow asynchronous calls to synchronous actor methods from outside the actor.